 How many days in Sicily for an itinerary

 Shortly, you can have a great overview of the island in 2 weeks.
-You can get around Sicily with public transportation or a vehicle.
+You can explore Sicily with public transportation or a vehicle.

 In one week you should decide to experience either the north-west or the east of the island.
 If you fly to Catania, then stay on the east coast, well connected by trains and buses.
 If you fly to Palermo, visit the north-west, probably not as well connected but still very doable.